malekbs/UP/README.md

 # R Package UP : Universal Predicition distirbution for surrogate models
-UP is a package that provides universal method for surrogate models: A package with extensible options and various UP-based algorithms for optimization, refienment and inversion.
+UP is a package that provides a prediction distirbution method for all surrogate models: A package with extensible options and various
+UP-based algorithms for optimization, refienment and inversion.